 Ready to get some of these healthy fats in you?
 Healthy Fats Grocery List

-Do you want better heart, brain, and overall health?
+Do you want a healthy lifestyle with your heart, brain, and overall health?
 How are you doing on your healthy fat intake?

 Maribeth Baxter, MBEC (Certified Mind-Body Eating Coach)